MDanialou/MDanialou.github.io/README.md

 Hi everyone!
-Welcome to my ePortfolio.
-This site is to showcase my work and progress throughout my Cybersecurity Postgraduate Degree study with the University of Essex.
+<p> Welcome to my ePortfolio.
+This site is to showcase my work and progress throughout my Cybersecurity Postgraduate Degree study with the University of Essex.</p>

 ## About Me
-##### My name is Mohamed Daniaou.
+<p> My name is Mohamed Daniaou.
 I'm a senior cybersecurity consultant working in the Oil & Gas sector.
-I have been in cybersecurity for 22 years
+I have been in cybersecurity for 22 years for the most part as a freelance cybersecurity consultant.
+I'm currently studying as a postgraduate student at the University of Essex. </p>

 ## My Modules
 ### Launching into Cybersecurity
 ### Information Risk Management